pekempy/BootlegOrganiser/README.md

 - Generates `extra_ids.txt` which is IDs you have in your folders, but _not_ on Encora

 > [!WARNING]
-> This will likely use a LOT of API requests, especially if updating a lot of formats, and downloading subtitles.
+> This will likely use a LOT of API requests, especially if updating a lot of formats.
 >
 > - Each run of the script will fetch your collection on Encora which will use n/500 requests (where n = the number of recordings you own)
 >   - e.g. 1752 recordings / 500 = 3.5 so 4 requests will be made.
-> - Updating formats will be 1 request PER format to be updated on Encora
+> - Updating formats will be 1 request PER format to be updated on Encora.
+It will not use an API request if the format on Encora is the same as you have locally, but will if you upgrade your files.
-> - Downloading subtitles will _always_ use 1 request per recording which has subtitles on Encora
+> - Downloading subtitles has been optimised to use 1 request to fetch all required subtitles.

-The script is configured to handle API request limits for format updating & subtitle downloading, though this is untested.c
+The script is configured to handle API request limits and wait for it to expire if the limit is reached, though this is untested.

 <details>
   <summary>Example output folder structure:</summary>